The Colne valley

 Many walkers associate Essex with flat landscapes, surly pubs and badly maintained footpaths.
 This walk suffers only from this last failing – in summer, one 400 metre stretch near the end (just past point ) can be invaded by almost head-high nettles or vegetation, so wear long trousers and take a walking pole and compass if possible.
 Other paths on this walk can also be overgrown in high summer.

 Since the last edition there have been some path diversions and a new route is now recommended between Chalkney Wood and Earls Colne.
+There is also a diversion around the golf course at Earls Colne.

 Shortening the Walk